Artificial Intelligence

 • Deeper insights: Chatbots surface cross-department knowledge that wasn’t captured in public corpora.

-• Better governance: You decide exactly which datasets, embeddings, and fine-tuning loops enter production.
+• Better governance: You decide exactly which datasets, embeddings, and fine-tuning loops enter production, turning proprietary data into a durable competitive advantage.

 From Vanilla to Differentiated Customer Experiences